sagudev/spidernode/deps/spidershim/spidermonkey/js/src/tests/README.txt

     used).
 Only the following two forms are supported:
         <failure-type> include <relative_path>
         <failure-type> script <relative_path>
-        include <relative_path>
     The <type> "include" indicates that <failure-type> should apply to all test cases within a directory.
 A statement for a nested directory or script overrides one for an enclosing directory.
-The <type> "include" without a
-    <failure-type> recursively loads another jstests.list file for further
-    processing.

 Running tests
 -------------